Sachs-Wolfe effect in some anisotropic models: Introduction

-Historically, the detection of the CMBR has led to constrains in theoretical models in the field of Cosmology, and lent a hand to the Big Bang solutions.
-Indeed, the observed level of isotropy of the CMBR, first detected by Penzias \& Wilson \cite{Penzias}, provides strong evidence for the large-scale isotropy of the Universe, and is the best argument in favor of an isotropically expanding Universe.
+Historically, the detection of the CMBR has led to constrains in theoretical models in the field of Cosmology, and favored the Big Bang solutions.
+Indeed, it was the observed level of isotropy of the CMBR temperature, first detected by Penzias \& Wilson \cite{Penzias}, which has been considered to provide the best evidence for the large-scale isotropy of the Universe, and still is the strongest argument in favor of an isotropically expanding Universe.
 Later, more precise experiments proved that this radiation has temperature fluctuations, or anisotropies.
 These small anisotropies are thought to give rise to the observed galaxies, and large-scale structures in the Universe.

-In 1992, the COBE (COsmic Background Explorer) satellite \cite{Smoot}, \cite{Coles} observed the CMBR with unprecedented precision and revealed for the first time that the level of the CMBR temperature fluctuations on large scales is as small as ${{\Delta T} \over T}\simeq 10^{-5}$ \cite{Mather,PartridgeCOBE}.
+In 1992, the COBE (COsmic Background Explorer) satellite \cite{Smoot,Coles} observed the CMBR with unprecedented precision and revealed for the first time that the level of the CMBR temperature fluctuations on large scales is as small as ${{\Delta T} \over T}\simeq 10^{-5}$ \cite{Mather,PartridgeCOBE}.
 After COBE many other ground and balloon born experiments \cite{Partridge}, with higher angular resolution, confirmed this result and allowed us to probe the level of the anisotropies on a large range of scales.

-On large angular scales, the CMBR anisotropies ($\frac{\Delta T}{T}$), are dominated by Sachs-Wolfe effect.
+On large angular scales, the CMBR anisotropies ($\frac{\Delta T}{T}$), are dominated by the Sachs-Wolfe effect.
 This phenomenon, already deduced theoretically by Sachs \& Wolfe \cite{Sachs}, was used to compute the first-order perturbations in a FLRW universe with a flat 3-space filled either with dust or radiation.
-This is just one of the various possible sources of anisotropy, which occurs when there are inhomegeneities in the distribution of matter on the surface of the last scattering, that may produce anisotropies by the redshift or blueshift of photons.
-In this paper we compute the Sachs-Wolfe effect \cite{Sachs} for some anisotropic but homogeneous models (Kantowski-Sachs and Bianchi type-III) and find that under the assumption $H_a \simeq H_b$ these models give rise to the same Sachs-Wolfe effect obtained for FLRW universes.
-This is an interesting result witch tells us that CMBR observations on large angular scales will not be able to distinguish these anisotropic models from FLRW ones.
+This is just one of the various possible sources of anisotropy, which occurs when there are inhomogeneities in the distribution of matter on the surface of the last scattering, that may produce anisotropies by the redshift or blueshift of photons.
+In this paper we compute the Sachs-Wolfe effect \cite{Sachs} for some anisotropic but homogeneous models (Kantowski-Sachs and Bianchi type-III model which is also locally rotationally symmetric (LRS)) and find that under the assumption $H_{a_0} \simeq H_{b_0}$ (we considered a small anisotropy imposed by COBE observations: see \cite{Aguiar2} for details) these models allow us to recover the classic Sachs-Wolfe effect obtained for FLRW universes.
+This is an interesting result which tells us that CMBR observations on large angular scales will not be able to distinguish these anisotropic models from FLRW ones.